 The Siberian is a medium-haired breed of cat.
-The Siberian cat breed is recognized by most cat organizations, which accept Siberians of any color (including Colorpoints) for competition.
-This includes recognition in the major cat registries such as TICA and Cat Fanciers' Association (CFA), as well as acceptance in the CFA Championship class beginning on 6 February 2006.
+The breed is recognized by most cat organizations, which accept Siberians of any color (including Colorpoints) for competition.
+This includes recognition in the major cat registries such as The International Cat Association (TICA) and Cat Fanciers' Association (CFA), as well as acceptance in the CFA Championship class beginning on 6 February 2006.

 Siberians are known to be hypoallergenic.
 If you, your children, other family members or close friends who visit are allergic to cats and, as a result, you have been unable to keep a pet or provide a pet for your children, you have come to the right place.
 We can send you a fur sample in the mail to assess your response to the fur of this breed before you reserve a kitten.
 Siberian coats are resistant to matting, requiring minimal grooming, and they generally shed only twice a year for approximately 10 days.
 There is minimal shedding in between.
 Siberians are truly the perfect cat!

 The following was taken from Wikipedia, the free encyclopedia (www.wikipedia.com)

 Body: Known to be an exceptionally high jumper, the Siberian is a strong and powerfully built cat, with well-proportioned characteristics that include strong hindquarters and large stomachs.
 They typically weigh between fifteen-twenty pounds (6.8-9.1 kg) for the males, or ten-fifteen pounds (4.5-6.8 kg) for females.
 They are shorter and stockier than Maine Coons and Norwegian Forest Cats even though they can attain approximately the same weight.
 Siberians typically attain their full growth more slowly, over their first five years.

 Personality: Siberians are generally intelligent, playful, affectionate, and loyal, leading many to describe their character as dog like.